stthiel/reverse-proxy-ad-plugin/README.md

 4. The search filter should be 'sAMAccountName={0}'
 5. If an entry is found, all granted authorities (=groups) will be read from MS-specific attribute 'memberOf'
 6. If the entry is a person, also 'displayName' and 'mail' will be used to update the Jenkins user settings on the fly.
-7. The provided domain\user will become the ID of the Jenkins user as is!
+7. The provided domain\user will become the ID of the Jenkins user as domain;user!
 This is done to prevent multiple folders for the same user settings, e.g. \users\domain_user and \users\domain\user.
-   The user settings folder is now \users\domain\user, always.
+   The user settings folder is now \users\domain;user, always.

 Limitations: